-Approved to launch fall 2019, this major has lucrative job outcome potential and integrates mathematical and business principles – particularly statistics, accounting and finance.
-Graduates will be prepared to enter insurance industries as well as the public sector or the federal government.
-And, graduates will be academically equipped to apply for the first level of professional certification from either the Society of Actuaries or the Casualty Actuarial Society.
-A new computing lab for applied mathematics was constructed in 2018 from over $65,000 in grant funds.
+The Bachelor of Science in Actuarial Science has lucrative job outcome potential and integrates mathematical and business principles – particularly statistics, accounting and finance.
+Graduates are prepared to enter insurance industries, the public sector and the federal government.
+And graduates are academically equipped to apply for the first level of professional certification from either the Society of Actuaries or the Casualty Actuarial Society.
+A new computing lab for applied mathematics was constructed in 2018.

-Approved to launch fall 2019, this new multi-disciplinary major will prepare students to enter an in-demand profession.
-Today, data scientists analyze data and possess programming skills but Vanguard University data science alumni will master the full spectrum of the data science lifecycle and possess flexibility and understanding to maximize returns at each phase of the data science process.
-Alumni will be prepared to progress toward a graduate degree in BIG DATA.
+This multi-disciplinary major prepares students to enter an in-demand profession.
+Today, data scientists analyze data and possess programming skills, but Vanguard University graduates master the full spectrum of the data science lifecycle, and possess flexibility and understanding to maximize returns at each phase of the data science process.
+Alumni are prepared for a graduate degree in BIG DATA.
 This major blends skills and knowledge from mathematics, statistics, business, computer science and research methodologies.
-A new computing lab for applied mathematics was constructed in 2018 from over $65,000 in grant funds.
+A new computing lab for applied mathematics was constructed in 2018.

-This program will emphasize both pure and applied mathematics.
+This program emphasizes both pure and applied mathematics.
 The fundamental theories and principles of mathematics are taught as well as their applications.